demorojao/landing-page/README.md

-Clonando com as URLs de HTTPS
+Cloning with HTTPS URLs
-As URLs de clone https:// estão disponíveis em todos os repositórios, independentemente da visibilidade.
-As URLs de clone https:// funcionam mesmo que você esteja protegido por um firewall ou um proxy.
+https:// clone URLs are available in all repositories, regardless of visibility. https:// clone URLs work even if you are behind a firewall or proxy.

-Quando você usar git clone, git fetch, git pull ou git push em um repositório remoto usando URLs HTTPS na linha de comando, o Git solicitará seu nome de usuário e sua senha do GitHub.
-Quando o Git solicitar sua senha, insira seu personal access token.
-Como alternativa, você pode usar um auxiliar de credencial como o Gerenciador de Credenciais do Git.
-A autenticação baseada em senha do Git foi removida para dar lugar a métodos de autenticação mais seguros.
-Para obter mais informações, veja "Gerenciar seus tokens de acesso pessoal".
+When you use git clone, git fetch, git pull, or git push on a remote repository using HTTPS URLs on the command line, Git will prompt you for your GitHub username and password.
+When Git asks for your password, enter your personal access token.
+Alternatively, you can use a credential helper like Git Credential Manager.
+Git's password-based authentication has been removed to make way for more secure authentication methods.
+For more information, see "Manage your personal access tokens."

-Se você estiver acessando uma organização que usa o SSO do SAML e usando um personal access token (classic), será necessário autorizar o personal access token para acessá-la antes de autenticar-se.
-Para obter mais informações, confira "Sobre a autenticação com logon único de SAML" e "Autorizar o uso de um token de acesso pessoal para uso com logon único SAML".
+If you are accessing an organization that uses SAML SSO and using a personal access token (classic), you must authorize the personal access token to access it before authenticating.
+For more information, see "About authentication with SAML single sign-on" and "Authorize the use of a personal access token for use with SAML single sign-on."

-Dicas:
+Tips:

-Você pode usar um auxiliar de credenciais para que o Git se lembre de suas credenciais de GitHub toda vez que falar com GitHub.
-Para obter mais informações, confira "Armazenar suas credenciais do GitHub no Git".
+You can use a credentials helper to have Git remember your GitHub credentials every time you talk to GitHub.
+For more information, see "Store your GitHub credentials in Git."
-Para clonar um repositório sem se autenticar no GitHub na linha de comando, use o GitHub Desktop para a clonagem.
-Para obter mais informações, confira "Clonar um repositório do GitHub para o GitHub Desktop".
+To clone a repository without authenticating to GitHub from the command line, use GitHub Desktop for cloning.
+For more information, see "Clone a GitHub repository to GitHub Desktop."
-Se você prefere usar o SSH mas não consegue se conectar pela porta 22, use o SSH pela porta HTTPS.
-Para obter mais informações, confira "Usar SSH na porta HTTPS".
+If you prefer to use SSH but cannot connect over port 22, use SSH over the HTTPS port.
+For more information, see "Use SSH on the HTTPS port."

-Clonar com URLs de SSH
+Clone with SSH URLs
-As URLs de SSH fornecem acesso a um repositório do Git via SSH, um protocolo seguro.
-Para usar estas URLs, gere um par de chaves SSH no computador e adicione a chave pública à sua conta do GitHub.com.
-Para obter mais informações, confira "Conectar-se ao GitHub com o SSH".
+SSH URLs provide access to a Git repository via SSH, a secure protocol.
+To use these URLs, generate an SSH key pair on your computer and add the public key to your GitHub.com account.
+For more information, see "Connect to GitHub with SSH."

-Quando você usar git clone, git fetch, git pullou git push em um repositório remoto usando URLs SSH, precisará inserir uma senha e fornecer sua frase secreta de chave SSH.
-Para obter mais informações, confira "Trabalhar com frase secreta da chave SSH".
+When you use git clone, git fetch, git pull, or git push on a remote repository using SSH URLs, you will need to enter a password and provide your SSH key passphrase.
+For more information, see "Work with SSH key passphrase."

-Se você estiver acessando uma organização que usa o SSO (logon único) do SAML, precisará autorizar sua chave SSH a acessar a organização antes de realizar a autenticação.
-Para obter mais informações, confira "Sobre a autenticação com logon único de SAML" e "Autorizar o uso de uma chave SSH para uso com logon único SAML" na documentação do GitHub Enterprise Cloud.
+If you are accessing an organization that uses SAML single sign-on (SSO), you will need to authorize your SSH key to access the organization before authenticating.
+For more information, see "About authentication with SAML single sign-on" and "Authorize the use of an SSH key for use with SAML single sign-on" in the GitHub Enterprise Cloud documentation.

-Dica: use uma URL com SSH para clonar um repositório no computador ou como uma forma segura de implantar seu código em servidores de produção.
-Você também pode usar o encaminhamento de agente SSH com o seu script de implantação para evitar o gerenciamento de chaves no servidor.
-Para obter mais informações, confira "Usar o encaminhamento de agente SSH".
+Tip: Use a URL with SSH to clone a repository on your computer or as a secure way to deploy your code to production servers.
+You can also use SSH agent forwarding with your deployment script to avoid managing keys on the server.
+For more information, see "Use SSH agent forwarding."

-<n>Clonar com GitHub CLI</n>
+<n>Clone with GitHub CLI</n>
-Você também pode instalar o GitHub CLI para usar os fluxos de trabalho do GitHub no seu terminal.
-Para obter mais informações, confira "Sobre o a CLI do GitHub".
+You can also install the GitHub CLI to use GitHub workflows on your terminal.
+For more information, see "About the GitHub CLI."